 Jackson County Forest/Black River State Forest ATV Trails

 Just a two-hour drive from the Twin Cities and Madison and three hours from Milwaukee, the ATV trails of the Jackson County Forest and the Black River State Forest are some of the most popular in the Midwest.
 Not only are they proximal to Interstate 94, the trail system here is extensive, the scenery is lovely, and campgrounds are everywhere.

 The rolling terrain, wide trails and towering trees make you feel like you’re miles from civilization.
 Eight access points give you plenty of trailhead choices.
 Four trailheads are just off I-94, making them popular with day-trippers.
 But no matter where you start, the scenic beauty of the trails that roll through Jackson County and the Black River State Forest will dazzle you.

 The 120,000-acre Jackson County Forest nearly surrounds the 67,000-acre Black River State Forest.
 The area is on the edge of Glacial Lake Wisconsin, an enormous lake that formed 12,000 years ago when the last glacier melted.
-The lake drained suddenly and catastrophically carving the rock formations of the Wisconsin River, altering the course of the Mississippi River, and creating the area’s buttes and sandstone hills.
+The lake drained suddenly and catastrophically carved the rock formations of the Wisconsin River, altering the course of the Mississippi River and creating the area’s buttes and sandstone hills.

 The 100-mile trail system in Jackson County dodges in and out of the hardwoods and pines allowing glimpses of the open landscape.
 Throughout the trail system, you’ll encounter sandy and rocky terrain that provides plenty of fun.
 Just to the west is the picturesque Black River.
 Beginning its journey in central Wisconsin, it carves its way to the mighty Mississippi.
 Anglers fish the river for walleye, bass, and the elusive musky.